Azure/azure-sdk-for-js/sessionmanager.md

 However, as we discuss this there are parts that don't conform to our existing model with our receivers.

-For instance, sessions allow you to store and retrieve state for the session itself. `SessionReceiver` provides these methods, which any user that is reading from or dealing with a session can use but these would not be available in the same signature with the `SesssionManager`.
+Sessions allow you to store and retrieve state for the session itself. `SessionReceiver` provides these methods, which any user that is reading from or dealing with a session can use but these would not be available in the same signature with the `SesssionManager`.

+There are also a variety of other methods like`receiveDeferredMessages`,`peek`,`receiveBatch` that make sense when taken against a single receiver but not, as this class would be, in aggregate.

 So some changes: